markjivko/kronup-php/README.md

 ### Welcome!

-This is the official Kronup SDK for PHP version `1.0.0` based on API version `0.0.1`.
+This is the official kronup SDK for PHP version `1.0.0` based on API version `0.0.1`.

-Start building your Kronup application in your favorite programming language today!
+Start building your kronup application in your favorite programming language today!

 ### Getting started